ChrisC0O/Aktiedysten_API/README.md

 # Aktiedysten_API
-API for the website: www.aktiedysten.dk
+This code is used to access the website: www.aktiedysten.dk.
+You can buy, sell and more using simple commands.

 ## How to use: